Student governments in the United States: Relationship to the institution

 Some of the student governments of prestigious American universities have a history of social activism against their campus and act as independent organizations, the most notable of which being the Associated Students of the University of California (ASUC), which is the student government of UC Berkeley.
 The ASUC operates independently and autonomously from UC Berkeley and exists as a 501(c)(3) non-profit in the state of California, managing its own budget, legal defense, and expenditures without university influence or oversight.
 The ASUC is one of the few student governments in the country that operates entirely independent and autonomous of its university.
 The ASUC gained international attention for its role in the Free Speech Movement at UC Berkeley, and is composed of student-run campus political parties that represent a wide range of political ideologies, such as Student Action and Elevate Cal - the largest political parties at UC Berkeley.

 Student government budgets range from as high as $90 million (UCLA) to less than a few thousand dollars.
 Large public residential universities tend to enjoy the largest operational budgets, while commuter-based public colleges and private colleges tend to have the smallest budgets.
 The vast majority of student governments receive their funding from a portion of the student activity fees.
 More than 71 percent of American "SG" officers are compensated through salaries, stipends, scholarships, and tuition waivers, according to the SG Salary Survey.

+Demographics

-The American Student Government Association, the professional association for collegiate student governments, maintains an annually updated database of student government information including budgets, number of members, salaries, structure, and number of recognized clubs.
+The American Student Government Association (ASGA), the professional association for collegiate student governments, maintains an annually updated database of student government information including budgets, number of members, salaries, structure, and number of recognized clubs.

 According to ASGA's SG Database, here are the national average student government budgets for different types of institutions: